Lesson objectives

 ##

-## data: survey$weight by survey$sex
+## data: weight by sex

 ## t = -2.0226, df = 31751, p-value = 0.04312